Ha-L0/Ha-L0.github.io/_posts/2022-11-02-[H4]-PG-VULNHUB-potato.md

 <p>Bad user/password! </br> Return to the <a href="index.php">login page</a> <p>
 ```

-> `admin:123456` and other standard combinations unfortunately do not work
+> `admin:123456` and other standard combinations unfortunately do not work.
 {: .prompt-danger }

 ---